Paul Knapman: Inquest into Diana, Princess of Wales and Dodi Al-Fayed, 2007

 The death of Diana, Princess of Wales and Mr. Dodi Al-Fayed occurred on 31 August 1997 in Paris.
 The cause was a collision involving the car in which they were both travelling in the Alma tunnel hitting a pillar at speed inside the tunnel.
 Both bodies were repatriated to London.

 Due to protracted enquiries and legal difficulties, the delayed inquests into both were opened eventually on 6 January 2004 by Michael Burgess, HM Coroner for Surrey and The Royal Household.
 Subsequently, he announced he would resign from the cases said to be due to "heavy and constant workload" on 24 July 2006, and he appointed Lady Butler-Sloss as his deputy.

-Following court proceedings in the High Court on 2 March 2007, Paul Knapman was appointed Coroner.
-He appointed Lady Butler-Sloss, a retired Court of Appeal Judge to hear the inquests as his Assistant Deputy Coroner.
+Following court proceedings in the High Court on 2 March 2007, Knapman was appointed coroner.
+He appointed Lady Butler-Sloss, a retired Court of Appeal judge to hear the inquests as his assistant deputy coroner.
 She resigned on 24 April 2007.
-On 7 June 2007 Knapman appointed Lord Justice Scott Baker as his Assistant Deputy Coroner to hear the cases.
+On 7 June 2007, Knapman appointed Lord Justice Scott Baker as his assistant deputy coroner to hear the cases.
 He then held inquests into both Diana, Princess of Wales and Dodi Al-Fayed which began on 2 October 2007.

 The jury returned a verdict of "unlawful killing" implicating the driver Henri Paul and the paparazzi.